ci-group/learning_machines_robobo/examples/hardware_setup/README.md

 export ROS_MASTER_URI=http://192.168.0.1:11311
 ```

-After this, you should re-build and re-run the docker container.
-Once that is done, you can run this to check if it was set correctly. (it should show the value you just set it to)
+After this, you should re-build and re-run the docker container, such that you are in its shell.
+Once that is done, you can run this inside the container to check if it was set correctly. (it should show the value you just set it to)

 ```sh
 echo $ROS_MASTER_URI
 ```

-If it is, you can run:
+If it is, you can run, again inside the container:

 ```sh
 rostopic list